-SAFETY RISK MANAGEMENT / SAFETY ASSURANCE - GUIDE TO TERMS ELEMENT DESCRIPTION EXAMPLE Hazard Any real or potential condition that can cause injury, illness, or death; damage to or loss of the facilites, The hazard in FTA's participant guide scenario is the out of 1102010 calibration wheel balancer.
-Classification used to help organize identified hazards to support an agency's data management and hazard FTA's example hazard in the scenario is a technical hazard, Type of Hazard prioritization activities.
-The three (3) main types of hazards include: Organizational (shortcomings in the as it pertains to an agency's equipment, rolling stock, Type of Huzuru organizational processes), Technical (the condition of the equipment, facilities, and infrastructure), and infrastrucure, and facilities.
+SAFETY RISK MANAGEMENT / SAFETY ASSURANCE - GUIDE TO TERMS ELEMENT DESCRIPTION EXAMPLE Hazard Any real or potential condition that can cause injury, illness, or death; damage to or loss of the facilites, The hazard in FTA's participant guide scenario is the out c equipment, rolling stock, or infrastructure of a public transportation system; or damage to the environment. calibration wheel balancer.
+Classification used to help organize identified hazards to support an agency's data management and hazard FTA's example hazard in the scenario is a technical hazard Type of Hazard prioritization activities.
+The three (3) main types of hazards include: Organizational (shortcomings in the as it pertains to an agency's equipment, rolling stock, .,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, organizational processes), Technical (the condition of the equipment, facilities, and infrastructure), and infrastrucure, and facilities.
 Environmental (the natural environment).
 The date the hazard was identified though agency means.
 This information can be used for evaluating the Identification date effectiveness of safety risk management activities by providing a starting point to see how long the agency takes to analyze and mitigate the hazard.
 Identification source How the hazard was identified.
-This information can provide insight into the effectiveness of the safety data In FTA's scenario, the hazard was identified by a safety identification source sources available to the agency and can help identify items for improvement. specialist upon reviewing the Safety Event Investigation Date of analysis The date the hazard was analyzed.
-This information can be used for evaluating the efficiency of the analysis Date of analysis process and determine if certain hazards are more challenging to analyze than others.
-The effect of a hazard involving injury, illness, or death; damage to or loss of the facilities, equipment, rolling The worst credible potential consequence for the hazard in Worst credible potential consequence(s) stock, or infrastructure of a public transportation system; or damage to the environment.
-FTA's scenario is a collision resulting in death, permanent injury, or destruction of property, with damage (losses over The controls already exisiting within the agency to mitigate the potential consequence(s) of the hazard.
-Pre-Trip Inspection: Bus operators are required to check tires for excessive wear as part of their pre-trip inspection.
-Routine Bus Maintenance and Inspections: Tires are Existing mitigations (hard or soft) inspected and replaced as part of the agency's regular maintenance and inspection program.
-Wheel Balancer Calibration: SOP governs the calibration of the wheel balancer.
-Soverity of consequences Quantified effect of the potential consequence(s) of the hazard in the delivery of transit services and/or In FTA's scenario, the severity was identified by looking at Severity of consequences supporting activities, taking into account existing mitigations. historical data from the agency.
+This information can provide insight into the effectiveness of the safety data In FTA's scenario, the hazard was identified by a safety sources available to the agency and can help identify items for improvement. specialist upon reviewing the Safety Event Investigation Date of analysis The date the hazard was analyzed.
+This information can be used for evaluating the efficiency of the analysis Dute of analysis process and determine if certain hazards are more challenging to analyze than others.
+The effect of a hazard involving injury, illness, or death; damage to or loss of the facilities, equipment, rolling The worst credible potential consequence for the hazard Worst credible potential consequence(s) stock, or infrastructure of a public transportation system; or damage to the environment.
+FTA's scenario is a collision resulting in death, permanen injury, or destruction of property, with damage (losses ov The controls already exisiting within the agency to mitigate the potential consequence(s) of the hazard.
+Pre-Trip Inspection: Bus operators are required to chec tires for excessive wear as part of their pre-trip inspectio Existing mitigations (hard or soft) Routine Bus Maintenance and Inspections: Tires are Existing intigations (nard of sort) inspected and replaced as part of the agency's regular maintenance and inspection program.
+Wheel Balancer Calibration: SOP governs the calibratio of the wheel balancer.
+Severity of consequences Quantified effect of the potential consequence(s) of the hazard in the delivery of transit services and/or In FTA's scenario, the severity was identified by looking a Sevency of consequences supporting activities, taking into account existing mitigations. historical data from the agency.
 Quantified probability that the potential consequence(s) of the hazard materialize, taking into account existing Likelihood of consequences mitigations.
 Calendar days, weeks, months, years, or decades are often used as time periods to support assessments of likelihood in safety risk assessment.
-Cofoty wiels indov Tolerability of the potential consequence(s) of the hazard, taking into account existing mitigations.
-It is the Combining the likelihood and severity of the potential Safety risk index consequence results in a risk rating.
-Further Mitigation action Additional controls that the agency needs to incorporate to mitigate the potential consequence(s) of the ruitilei wiitigation action hazard if the safety risk exceeds tolerability criteria.
+Safety risk index Tolerability of the potential consequence(s) of the hazard, taking into account existing mitigations.
+It is the Combining the likelihood and severity of the potential Salety lisk muex primary parameter for deciding priorities in the allocation of resources. consequence results in a risk rating.
+Further Mitigation action Additional controls that the agency needs to incorporate to mitigate the potential consequence(s) of the i utilei mitigation action hazard if the safety risk exceeds tolerability criteria.